ragley/Foosbots_SPR_23/README.md

    - `Team.<PlayerColor>.Goal`: This is the goal object, and includes the trigger collider for goal detection.
 <br></br>
 ### __Behvaior Parameters__
-This component determines how an agent makes decisions and  has several important sub-components
+This component determines how an agent makes decisions and  has several important sub-components.

 <!--![foosball_behavior_parameters](https://user-images.githubusercontent.com/35296087/206737538-0e228616-4cff-4555-ba08-375b74c02f06.png) -->